top of page

 • Pediatric concerns: wetting the bed, constipation, frequent daytime accidents etc.

-Disorders of the Pelvic Floor can be painful and often goes unidentified/untreated.
+Disorders of the Pelvic Floor can be painful and often go unidentified/untreated.

 Pelvic Floor Dysfunction is more common than you may know; statistics show 1 in every 5 people will suffer from pelvic floor dysfunction in their lifetime.
 In many cases the dysfunction is treatable without the need for medication, injection or surgery.
 These treatments are performed by a licensed pelvic floor therapist.